-The 10 best true crime series on Netflix you NEED in your life right now
+The 21 best true crime series on Netflix right now for real addicts

 Because you know you’re addicted

-Here are the best Netflix true crime documentaries on right now:
+Here are the best Netflix true crime documentaries on right now, in no particular order:

 Abducted in Plain Sight